Annette Vee

 Annette's Affiliations: DSAM Certificate, Forbes Corridor Digital Initiative, Humanities Engage, Pitt Cyber, STEM Coding Lab

-Her current research examines the ways that computational technology is supplanting traditional realms of writing and rhetoric such as in law and commerce.
-She is at work on projects that consider the history of the Basic programming language; how blockchain technology affects rhetorics of trust; and how computational algorithms that write and read are affecting human writers and relationships.
-Past work has explored the role of bots online to spread fake news, the connections between computation and rhetoric, and the strange status of computer code as a form of writing protects by both copyright and patent law.
+Her current work investigates how computers write for humans, especially through generative AI.
+Automating Writing—her monograph in progress—traces human attempts to automate writing and intelligence in 18th C mechanisms, 19th C spiritualist work, 20th C computational logic, and 21st C machine learning.
+She is also at work on projects that consider the history of the Basic programming language; how blockchain technology affects rhetorics of trust; and how computational algorithms that write and read are affecting human writers and relationships.
+Past work has explored the role of a 1964 BASIC football game in the history of computing-for-all, aura of NFTs, the use of generative AI for trolling in open forums, surveillance ed-tech in the pandemic, the role of bots online to spread fake news, the connections between computation and rhetoric, and the strange status of computer code as a form of writing protected by both copyright and patent law.
+With Megan McIntyre, she curated an online exhibit on the 1966 Dartmouth Seminar (WAC Clearinghouse, 2021), a formative meeting for the fields of Composition and Education.
 She tries to publish in open access venues where possible.

 She teaches writing at all levels from first year composition to graduate dissertations and is particularly invested in helping students explore digital modes of composition.
 Most of her courses include student blogs and encourage creative and critical work using computation.